 9. Yellow Mule Trail

 Located to the southwest of Big Sky, along Flattop Mountain, this trail offers views of forests, meadows, and waterfalls.
-This trail is very close to the Ousel Falls Road trail but tends to be a little less busy.
+This trail is very close to the Ousel Falls Road trail but tends to be less busy.

 The Yellow Mule Trail is a more challenging trail than the Ousel Fall Road Trail but is moderate at around 6 miles long.
 As with all trails in the region, exercise caution and use appropriate gear during the winter months.